 In September of 1988, author Dean Koontz was working in his office when the phone began to ring.
-Koontz answered the receiver and heard a weak, far away voice on the other end of the receiver.
-The voice warned, “Please, be careful!”
+Koontz answered the receiver and heard a weak, far-away voice on the other end of the receiver.
+The voice warned, “Please, be careful.”
 Koontz asked the person's identity, but they did not respond to his inquiry.
 Instead, they repeated their warning three additional times before the line went silent.
 Koontz was in shock.
 The voice sounded just like his mother, except his mother had been dead for nearly 20 years.

 His Phone Number Was Unlisted

 Two days after Koontz's strange phone call, the retirement home where his father was staying contacted him.
-His father, Ray, would often cause problems at the facility, but the problems were escalating, and he became violent, punching another resident.
+His father, Ray, would often cause problems at the facility, but the problems were escalating, and he had become violent, punching another resident.
 Nurses at the facility were concerned and asked Koontz to speak with Ray and try to calm him down.

-He Wrote About The Experience In An Essay
+Koontz Wrote About The Experience In An Essay

-It took Koontz a long time to talk about what he - justifiably - feels was a fateful phone call.
+It took Koontz a long time to talk about what he felt was a fateful phone call.
 Once he felt comfortable sharing his story, he did what he does best and wrote about it.
 In a book titled Beautiful Death: The Art of the Cemetery by photographer David Robinson, you see morbid, yet beautiful photos of tombstones and cemeteries.
 You will also see that the introduction is written by none other than Dean Koontz.
 In the introduction, Koontz writes an essay about his phone call experience, sharing the book's theme of exploring death.